wardenenv/warden/docs/installing.md

 ### Prerequisites

-* [Docker Desktop for Mac ](https://hub.docker.com/editions/community/docker-ce-desktop-mac) 2.2.0.0 or later or [Docker for Linux](https://docs.docker.com/install/) (Warden has been tested on Fedora 29 and Ubuntu 18.10)
+* [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) 2.2.0.0 or later or [Docker for Linux](https://docs.docker.com/install/) (Warden has been tested on Fedora 29 and Ubuntu 18.10) or [Docker for Windows](https://docs.docker.com/desktop/windows/install/)
 * `docker-compose` version 1.25.0 or later is required (this can be installed via `brew`, `apt`, `dnf`, or `pip3` as needed)
 * [Mutagen](https://mutagen.io/) 0.11.4 or later is required for environments leveraging sync sessions on Mac OS.
 Warden will attempt to install this via `brew` if not present.